vikashpatel24/Computer-Science-Engineering/Ai/state_space_search.md

+# STATE SPACE TREE ALGORITHM

-One common algorithm for state space search is the breadth-first search (BFS) algorithm.
-BFS explores all the neighboring states of a given state before moving on to the next level of states.
+->One common algorithm for state space search is the breadth-first search (BFS) algorithm.
+BFS explores all the neighboring states ->of a given state before moving on to the next level of states.
 Here's an example of how the BFS algorithm works:

+# EXAMPLE :
-Let's consider a simple problem of finding a path from a starting point to a goal point on a grid.
-The grid has obstacles, and you can only move up, down, left, or right.
+->Let's consider a simple problem of finding a path from a starting point to a goal point on a grid.
+The grid has obstacles, and you ->can only move up, down, left, or right.

-Define the problem:
+# Define the problem:
+# THEM FIRST
 State: Each state represents a point on the grid.
 Initial state: The starting point.
 Goal state: The desired destination.